sticeap/jQueryPlugin/README.md

 jQueryPlugin
 ============
+Description
 	jquery plugin with full control from api